syncfusion-content/maui-docs/MAUI/TimePicker/time-picker-text-display-mode.md

 ## Fade Mode

-In Fade mode, the text color will fade from the selected item.
+The fade mode in the time picker gradually decreases the visibility of unselected items relative to the selected item.
+This effect is achieved by setting the `TextDisplayMode` property to `Fade` in `SfTimePicker`.

 {% tabs %}